 British bacon, cut from the back of the pig, the loin, can be hard to find in the U.S. because it doesn't fit into our definition.
 If you're partial to the meatier U.K. variety, look for a package labeled as "back bacon."

 Clearly, the ins and outs of bacon are nuanced.
-We dug into the USDA’s fine print and perused the aisles of the supermarket to scope out the different options available to you.
-Here’s a concise guide to the different cuts you’ll likely encounter.
+We dug into the USDA's fine print and perused the aisles of the supermarket to scope out the different types of bacon available to you.
+Here's a concise guide to the different bacon cuts you'll likely encounter.
 Each cut is delicious in its own way and offers irresistible savory flavor.
 Read on for our favorite ways to use each: You can check our handy chart for types of bacon, or scroll down for more info, including suggestions for using each bacon cut.